b3-exmo/b3-exmo.github.io/docs/Doctrines/Garments.md

 Or, since garments aren't meant to be visible to an observer, do the signs need to be physically perceptible to anyone?
 I'm aware of a Catholic tradition of "the Sign of the Cross," being made up of a short ritualistic set of gestures and a verbal recitation, "In the name of the Father, and of the Son, and of the Holy Spirit.
 Amen."  ([1](https://www.catholic.org/news/hf/faith/story.php?id=87283), [2](https://www.catholic.com/tract/sign-of-the-cross), [3](https://catholic-link.org/correct-sign-of-the-cross-catholic/), [4](https://en.wikipedia.org/wiki/Sign_of_the_cross), [5](https://catholicsbible.com/why-do-catholics-cross-themselves/)) Quick and easy.
 Imagine if LDS temple garments were replaced by something similar: gesture over the location of your body where the symbol would physically be, reciting the description from Elder McKay.
 Would that be more meaningful than knee-length underdrawers?

-I suppose that the LDS church likes to avoid "rote prayer" to avoid vain repetition&mdash; something loses its meaning if it's mundane and routine.
+I suppose that the LDS church likes to avoid "rote prayer" to avoid vain repetition— something loses its meaning if it's mundane and routine.
 In my own experience, temple garments become just regular ol' underpants after a few weeks.
 Maybe *once a month* I would examine the symbols and consider that they have any significance at all.
 The rest of the time, my thoughts were "these are uncomfortable, they are cumbersome, and I don't like them."
 They're unflattering.
 No, I am not suggesting they should be provocative and alluring; I'm suggesting that a single solution for large demographics is arrogant and misguided.

 &nbsp;

 ## Worthiness
 > *A few years ago, in a seminar for new temple presidents and matrons, Elder James E. Faust, then of the Quorum of the Twelve Apostles, told about his being called to serve as a General Authority.
 He was asked only one question by President Harold B. Lee: “Do you wear the garments properly?” to which he answered in the affirmative. ==He then asked if President Lee wasn’t going to ask him about his worthiness.
 President Lee replied that he didn’t need to==, for he had learned from experience that how one wears the garment is the expression of how the individual feels about the Church and everything that relates to it. ==It is a measure of one’s worthiness and devotion to the gospel==.*

-&mdash; *[The Temple Garment: “An Outward Expression of an Inward Commitment”](https://www.churchofjesuschrist.org/study/manual/eternal-marriage-student-manual/temple-preparation/the-temple-garment-an-outward-expression-of-an-inward-commitment?lang=eng&id=figure1_p4#figure1_p4)*, *Eternal Marriage Student Manual*, Elder Carlos E. Asay, Emeritus Member of the First Quorum of the Seventy; also in [Ensign, 1997 August](https://www.churchofjesuschrist.org/study/ensign/1997/08/the-temple-garment-an-outward-expression-of-an-inward-commitment?lang=eng&id=p3#p3)
+— *[The Temple Garment: “An Outward Expression of an Inward Commitment”](https://www.churchofjesuschrist.org/study/manual/eternal-marriage-student-manual/temple-preparation/the-temple-garment-an-outward-expression-of-an-inward-commitment?lang=eng&id=figure1_p4#figure1_p4)*, *Eternal Marriage Student Manual*, Elder Carlos E. Asay, Emeritus Member of the First Quorum of the Seventy; also in [Ensign, 1997 August](https://www.churchofjesuschrist.org/study/ensign/1997/08/the-temple-garment-an-outward-expression-of-an-inward-commitment?lang=eng&id=p3#p3)

 Name-dropping anecdotes for a rhetorical ethos isn't what I would call doctrine, personally.
 This quote does make it sound like we could do away with [temple recommend interviews](https://www.churchofjesuschrist.org/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number29-p115#title_number29) and just ask about your garments.
 Works for apostles, why not us?